timhutton/GravityIsNotAForce/README.md

 - [Reddit r/physics](https://www.reddit.com/r/Physics/comments/jdqlzf/gravity_is_not_a_force_freefall_parabolas_are/)

 History: (please help fill in the gaps!)
-- 2013: A [YouTube video](https://www.youtube.com/watch?v=DdC0QN6f3G4) shows how bending spacetime can make straight lines out of parabolas.
+- 1985: The book [Relativity Visualized](https://books.google.de/books?id=lwZBAQAAIAAJ) by Lewis Carroll Epstein shows how [bending spacetime can make straight lines out of parabolas](http://demoweb.physics.ucla.edu/content/10-curved-spacetime).
+- 2013: A [YouTube video](https://www.youtube.com/watch?v=DdC0QN6f3G4) animates the concept, citing Epstein's book.
 - 2014: A [YouTube video](https://www.youtube.com/watch?v=jlTVIMOix3I) by Edward Current showed a physical 'spacetime stretcher'.
 - 2019: A [paper](https://iopscience.iop.org/article/10.1088/1361-6552/ab08f5/pdf) by Magdalena Kersting references that youtube video and commends the approach to educators.
 A [follow-up paper](https://iopscience.iop.org/article/10.1088/1361-6552/ab56d7/pdf) discusses the limitations of the model.

 TO-DO list:
 - Is the 1+1 approach used (the parabolic axes in the inertial frame drawn on the right) in any way correct or rigorous?
-- Can we extend to 1+1 with a point mass on the 1D space line?
+- Can we extend to 1+1 with a varying gravitational field (e.g. from Earth's surface to Moon's orbit)?
+Or with a point mass on the 1D line (a black hole)?
+- Can we extend to 2+1 with a constant gravitational field?
+Here the parabolas can be of different shapes representing objects travelling at different speeds.
-- Can we extend to 2+1 in any useful way?
+- Can we extend to 2+1 with a point mass?
 Perhaps by considering a single geodesic (e.g. an elliptic orbit) as a straight line and drawing the rest of the universe as a (possibly very strange) distorted grid around that geodesic?
+- In which of the above can we find a warping of spacetime such that *all* inertial objects move along straight lines?
+(As is true with the current constant-gravity 1+1 model.)